The red aluminum

 All dimensions listed are minimum dimensions.
 Sizes may vary slightly, but they will always exceed the minimum dimensions.

-Bone shims, BSHIM, are useful for bumping the height of your nut to achieve a higher action when you don't have the time or wherewithal to make a new nut.
+Bone shims, BSHIM, are useful for bumping the height of your nut or saddle to achieve a higher action when you don't have the time or wherewithal to make a new nut.

 Note: Due to United States Fish and Wildlife Service restrictions, we are unable to ship shell outside the U.S.A.